piskvorky/gensim/docs/notebooks/distributed.md

 A logical working unit.
 Can correspond to a single physical machine, but you can also run multiple workers on one machine, resulting in multiple logical nodes.

 **Cluster**
 Several nodes which communicate over TCP/IP.
-Currently, network broadcasting is used to discover and connect all communicating nodes, so the nodes must lie within the same [broadcast domain][6].
+Nodes can lie in different [broadcast domains][6].
+Here is how to [configure](https://github.com/RaRe-Technologies/gensim/pull/782).

 **Worker**
 A process which is created on each node.
 To remove a node from your cluster, simply kill its worker process.